Wednesday, October 7, 2009

 During the most recent conversation on this topic, I expounded on my take on it - which revolves around relative power distribution.

 But first, more background.
-This particular variation of the relationship discussion involves throwing away men who are decent and kind and trustworthy - GOOD men without commitment issues or heavy emotional baggage or other "major" flaws.
+This particular variation of the "relationship discussion" is about rejecting men who are decent and kind and trustworthy - GOOD men without commitment issues or heavy emotional baggage or other "major" flaws.

 Of course, the answer might be as simple as "we didn't love them."
 But what lies beneath that rather facile explanation?